warisali2/warisali.ml/content/posts/dev-career-paths.md

 There are numerous available certifications in software engineering.
 Some of them are vendor-specific and others are not.

-The IEEE Computer Society's offering three vendor-neuteral certifications which are
+The IEEE Computer Society's offering three vendor-neutral certifications which are

 - Associate Software Developer
 - Professional Software Developer